 Another local gem is WLIP, a small town AM station in Kenosha, WI.
 With its 250 watt signal, WLIP is a little hard to catch in the Chicago area, but it is well worth listening to.
 In particular, the Sunday "Music of the Stars" program hosted by Lou Rugani has music you won't find elsewhere on the radio dial.
 This station also streams its programs online, so you aren't tied to their limited coverage area.

 CBS Sunday Morning is a standout when it comes to live television programming.
 Our family started watching this program many years ago when it was hosted by Charles Kuralt.
-The current anchor, Charles Osgood, has done an outstanding job of keeping the show as interesting and worth watching as ever.
+Charles Osgood, has done an outstanding job of keeping the show as interesting and worth watching as ever.
 He seems like a lovely person, and I would certainly enjoy meeting him.

 The focus of Sunday Morning is news of course, but it goes far beyond that.
 I think of it as a news magazine, because it examines art, entertainment, music, architecture, literature, sports, science, and many other fascinating topics.
 This is actually the only television program I watch on a regular basis, and I wouldn't miss it.
 If you happen to live in a place where you can't receive it by terrestrial broadcast or satellite, visit the web site because they do make excerpts available online.
 Occasionally, they stream the entire program live.